KateKasiutich/To-Do-List/README.md

 # To-Do-List
-To Keep Thingd In Mind
+To Keep Things In Mind